Teaching & Technology Fellows

-- The program begins with a one-day retreat in early Fall at which the Fellows develop their plans and discuss how best to structure the program.
+- The program begins with a retreat in early Fall at which the Fellows develop their plans and discuss how best to structure the program.

 - Fellows are obligated to meet formally at least once a month to explore relevant literature, to discuss plans, to deal with concerns, and to report on the status of their projects.
 The CTL takes this time commitment seriously and suggests that you not apply if you have significant time constraints.

 - Each Fellow will be funded up to $2,000 for support (excluding hardware) to enhance technological aspects of their course or for attendance at a workshop or conference to develop their knowledge or skills related to teaching with technology.

 - Support from the e-Studio and the University Libraries is an essential part of this program.
 The support is primarily in the form of expertise which the faculty can draw upon to achieve their goals.
 Specific individuals will be identified as liaisons with the Fellows Program.

 - Fellows are expected to make presentations and other forms of “publication” so that their efforts are communicated to other members of the faculty, particularly to members of their home departments or divisions.
 One of the best means to communicate with the larger higher education community would be through electronic course portfolios.

 - Deadline to apply is Monday, April 25, 2016.